The highest-paid PL player for every season since 1992: Rooney, Ronaldo…

 It’s thought that Real Madrid covered a fair portion of Bale’s jaw-dropping salary when the out-of-favour forward made what promised to be a fairytale return to Tottenham Hotspur on loan for the 2020-21 season (£560,000 reflects his total earnings weekly from Spurs and Madrid combined).

 Under Mourinho, the Wales international struggled for regular first-team minutes and only showed glimpses of his undoubted first-class quality.

 Man United’s hierarchy probably didn’t think twice about making Ronaldo the Premier League’s top earner to bring him back to Old Trafford last summer from Juventus.

-But his signing was supposed to inspire the Red Devils to a title charge, and that hasn’t materialised.
-Instead, United are scrambling to finish in the top four following a turbulent campaign.
+But his signing was supposed to inspire the Red Devils to a title charge instead of United fighting to hold off West Ham for the final Europa League place.

 He was the club’s top scorer in 2021-22 but seems to have aged around three decades since returning to United and Erik ten Hag marginalised Ronaldo before his toy-throwing interview with Piers Morgan saw the end of his Premier League career.

 Kevin De Bruyne – £400,000 – 2022-23

 Which has left De Bruyne as the highest-paid player in the Premier League today.

 “It was a really good signing for City.
 Seven years is many, many years, he has done brilliant since then,” Pep Guardiola said of his talisman back in August.

 “Before here, he was in Germany, I saw him when he was in Wolfsburg when I was at Bayern.
 I am delighted with how he has performed in this time.